v12technology/fluxtion/docs/sections/gettingstarted/tutorial-4.md

 </details>

 # Introduction
-This tutorial is an introduction to tracing event processing at runtime, we call this **event audit**.
+This tutorial is an introduction to monitoring the dependency injection container at runtime, we call this **auditing**.
-The reader should be proficient in Java, maven, git, Spring and have completed the [first lottery tutorial](tutorial-1.md) before starting this tutorial.
-The project source can be found [here.]({{site.getting_started}}/tutorial4-lottery-auditlog)
+The reader should be proficient in Java, maven, git, Spring and have completed the [second lottery tutorial](tutorial-2.md) before starting this tutorial.
+The project source can be found [here.]({{site.getting_started}}/tutorial3-lottery-auditor)

-Our goal is to write a log file that traces the event call graph as events are processed
+Our goal is to create a custom monitoring class that will observe the event processing without any changes to the application code, and record the following statistics:

+- Node stats, method invocation count grouped by bean instance
+- Event stats, method invocation count grouped by exported method
+- Node method stats, method invocation count grouped by bean instance and method

 At the end of this tutorial you should understand:

-- The role of the EventLogger
+- The role of the Auditor interface in Fluxtion
-- The format of an event log element
-- How to add event auditing to the container
+- How the auditor is notified by the container
-- How to use EventLogger in a bean
+- How to implement a custom auditor
-- How to load a custom AuditLogProcessor in the container
+- How to load a custom auditor in the container

-# Event Audit concepts
+# Auditing concepts
-Fluxtion manages the build complexity as more beans are added to the container but understanding deployed event processing can be difficult.
-Tracing the event propagation call tree through the nodes helps the developer understand the runtime behaviour.
-Fluxtion provides an audit log facility that records the traced call chain as a yaml document.

-Event auditing is implemented as a custom Auditor using the monitoring callbacks to create a LogRecord, see [audit tutorial](tutorial-3.md) for an example of Fluxtion auditing.
+As event driven systems grow more complex tools are needed to monitor critical application metrics giving early warning of potential problems.
+It is preferable to develop monitoring separately to application code so that we do not accidentally introduce bugs to business functionality, and we can add or remove monitoring to the application without changing functional behaviour.

+In Fluxtion we achieve this through the **[Auditor]({{site.fluxtion_src_runtime}}/audit/Auditor.java)** interface.
+Client code implements the Auditor interface and register an auditor instance at build time.
+At runtime the custom auditor receives monitoring notifications with event metadata attached.
+The auditor is free to process the event metadata in any way it wants.

-## Log output
+## Auditor notifications
-Fluxtion produces a structured log output, known as a **[LogRecord]({{site.fluxtion_src_runtime}}/audit/LogRecord.java)**, for each event processed.
-LogRecords are marshalled into yaml documents that are machine-readable and remove logging noise.
-A LogRecord includes metadata for the input event, a list of elements that traces the node execution path and optional key value pairs written by the user code,

-Sample log record for a single event
+The [Auditor]({{site.fluxtion_src_runtime}}/audit/Auditor.java) interface is copied below with javadoc comments removed

-{% highlight yaml %}
+{% highlight java %}
-28-Sept-23 18:14:02 [main] INFO FluxtionSlf4jAuditor - eventLogRecord:
-eventTime: 1696144229587
-logTime: 1696144229587
-groupingId: null
-event: ExportFunctionAuditEvent
-eventToString: public abstract boolean com.fluxtion.example.cookbook.lottery.api.TicketStore.buyTicket(com.fluxtion.example.cookbook.lottery.api.Ticket)
-thread: main
-nodeLogs:
-- ticketStore: { ticketPurchased: Ticket[number=126556, id=dcf80fbc-b553-4465-b60c-0e7ee3125084]}
-- lotteryMachine: { ticketsSold: 1}
-endTime: 1696144229592
+import com.fluxtion.runtime.event.Event;
+import com.fluxtion.runtime.lifecycle.Lifecycle;

+public interface Auditor extends Lifecycle {
+  default boolean auditInvocations() {
+    return false;
+  }
+  @Override
+  default void init() {}
+  void nodeRegistered(Object node, String nodeName);
+  default void eventReceived(Event event) {}
+  default void eventReceived(Object event) {}
+  default void nodeInvoked(Object node, String nodeName, String methodName, Object event) {}
+  default void processingComplete() {}
+  @Override
+  default void tearDown() {}
+}
 {% endhighlight %}

-Points to note from this example:
-- The header records the context for the event being processed
-  - eventTime: the time the event was created if the incoming event provides that information
-  - logTime: the time the log record is created i.e. when the event processing began
-  - endTime: the time the log record is complete i.e. when the event processing completed
-  - groupingId: a set of nodes can have a groupId and their audit configuration is controlled as a group
-  - event: The simple class name of the event that created the execution
-  - optional elements
+Methods in the interface are called by the container at runtime except auditInvocations, which is called at build time.
+The callback nodeInvoked is a high frequency notification called on every method invoked on every bean, auditInvocations controls whether this monitoring method is notified at runtime.

+Javadoc is attached to the class for detail reading, but it is important to understand these concepts:

+-  **init** called once before any other lifecycle methods
+-  **nodeRegistered** called after init before any lifecycle methods, allows the auditor to build a map of beans at startup
+-  **eventReceived** called when a service call or event is received by the container.
+Precedes any bean method calls
+-  **nodeInvoked** called before any bean service or trigger method in an event processing cycle
-    - eventToString: records the toString of the incoming event
+-  **processingComplete** called at the end of a processing cycle
-    - thread: the thread the container event processing was called on
+-  **tearDown** called once when the container tearDown lifecycle method is called
-- The nodeLogs element records the progress through the node graph as a list element
-  - Only nodes that are visited are recorded in the list
-  - The order of the list mirrors the order of execution
-  - The key is same name of the node variable in the container
-  - A map of values is written for each node visited.

-## LogRecordListener
-The **[LogRecordListener]({{site.fluxtion_src_runtime}}/audit/LogRecord.java)** receives a LogRecord for processing, the default Fluxtion LogRecordListener uses java util logging to output the records.
-A custom LogRecordListener can be added to the container at runtime allowing the LogRecord to be bound into any logging framework.
+## Loading an auditor into the container
+An auditor is bound into the container at build time using the [EventProcessorConfig]({{site.fluxtion_src_compiler}}/EventProcessorConfig.java) instance that is provided in one of the overloaded Fluxtion build methods.
+The auditor instance must be registered with a name that is unique for the container.

 {% highlight java %}
-lotteryEventProcessor.setAuditLogProcessor(new FluxtionSlf4jAuditor());
+eventProcessorConfig.addAuditor(new SystemStatisticsAuditor(), "lotteryAuditor");
 {% endhighlight %}

-## Custom LogRecord encoding
-The event audit encodes the log records as a yaml document, the container accepts a custom encoder at runtime that encodes the log record before it is pushed to the LogRecordListener.

-## Method tracing
-By default, the nodeLogs element only contains elements where user code has written a key/value pair to the LogRecord.
-If method tracing is enabled any node visited is added to nodeLogs regardless of user code.
-The log level that method that enables tracing is passed as an argument to addEventAudit or as a config element in ths spring file

-## Runtime log level
-The runtime event audit LogLevel can be controlled at the container level:

-{% highlight javav %}
-lotteryEventProcessor.setAuditLogLevel(EventLogControlEvent.LogLevel.DEBUG);
-{% endhighlight %}

-## Add audit logging to user classes
-To add audit logging to our nodes we extend EventLogNode and use the injected EventLogger to write key/value pairs.
-User code can access the audit LogRecord at runtime via an  **[EventLogger]({{site.fluxtion_src_runtime}}/audit/EventLogger.java)** instance and write values that will appear in the nodeLogs element for this node.
-The container injects EventLogger instances to any bean that implements **[EventLogSource]({{site.fluxtion_src_runtime}}/audit/EventLogSource.java)**.

-# Adding custom event auditing to the application
+# Implementing the auditor

-## Add auditing
-Classes that want to create audit log records extend **[EventLogNode]({{site.fluxtion_src_runtime}}/audit/EventLogNode.java)** and will receive an injected EventLogger at runtime.
-Writing audit key/values is simply:
+The [SystemStatisticsAuditor]({{site.getting_started}}/{{page.auditor_src}}) implements Auditor and calculates the monitoring statistics we want to report.
+The exported service method publishStats creates the report and publishes it to the console.
+For our auditor to be useful it needs to interact with the outside world, in this example we provide two ways for publishStats to be called.

+1. SystemStatisticsAuditor implements the lifecycle tearDown method that chains a call to publishStats() on shutdown
+2. SystemStatisticsAuditor exports the service SystemMonitor, application code can locate the auditor's exported service and call publishStats on demand

 {% highlight java %}
-public class LotteryMachineNode extends EventLogNode implements @ExportService LotteryMachine {
+public class SystemStatisticsAuditor implements Auditor, @ExportService SystemMonitor {

-    //code removed for clarity ....
-    @Start
+  private transient final Map<Object, Stats> nodeStats = new IdentityHashMap<>();
+  private transient final Map<String, Stats> eventStats = new HashMap<>();
+  private transient final Map<String, Stats> methodStats = new HashMap<>();

+    @Override
-    public void start() {
+    public void nodeRegistered(Object o, String s) {
-        Objects.requireNonNull(resultPublisher, "must set a results publisher before starting the lottery game");
-        auditLog.info("resultPublisher", "valid");
+        nodeStats.put(o, new Stats(s));
     }

-    @OnTrigger
+    @Override
-    public boolean processNewTicketSale() {
+    public void eventReceived(Object event) {
-        ticketsBought.add(ticketSupplier.get());
-        auditLog.info("ticketsSold", ticketsBought.size());
-        return false;
+        updateEventStats(event);
     }

+    @Override
+    public void eventReceived(Event event) {
+        updateEventStats(event);
     }
-{% endhighlight %}

-## Custom Slf4f audit logger
-The default Fluxtion audit implementation uses java.util.logging as and audit logger, we are going to replace this with
-a custom audit logger that is implemented with Slf4J's logger.
-Logging events will be sent to this class and can be processed in any way the user wants.

-To create a custom logger we implement the LogRecordListener interface to create the custom logger.

-{% highlight java %}
-@Slf4j
-public class FluxtionSlf4jAuditor implements LogRecordListener {
     @Override
-    public void processLogRecord(LogRecord logRecord) {
+    public void nodeInvoked(Object node, String nodeName, String methodName, Object event) {
-        log.info(logRecord.toString());
+        nodeStats.computeIfPresent(node, (n, s) -> s.incrementCallCount());
+        String name = nodeName + "#" + methodName;
+        methodStats.compute(name, (n, s) ->{
+            s = s == null ? new Stats(n) : s;
+            s.incrementCallCount();
+            return s;
+        });
     }

+    @Override
+    public void tearDown() {
+        publishStats();
     }

+    @Override
+    public boolean auditInvocations() {
+        return true;
+    }

+    @Override
+    public void publishStats() {
+        System.out.println(
+                nodeStats.values().stream()
+                        .sorted(Comparator.comparing(Stats::getCount))
+                        .map(Stats::report)
+                        .collect(Collectors.joining("\n\t", "Node stats:\n\t", ""))
+        );
+        System.out.println(
+                eventStats.values().stream()
+                        .sorted(Comparator.comparing(Stats::getCount))
+                        .map(Stats::eventReport)
+                        .collect(Collectors.joining("\n\t", "Event stats:\n\t", ""))
+        );
+        System.out.println(
+                methodStats.values().stream()
+                        .sorted(Comparator.comparing(Stats::getCount))
+                        .map(Stats::methodReport)
+                        .collect(Collectors.joining("\n\t", "Node method stats:\n\t", ""))
+        );
+    }

+    private void updateEventStats(Object event){
+        String name = event.getClass().getSimpleName();
+        if(event instanceof ExportFunctionAuditEvent func){
+            name = func.toString();
+        }
+        eventStats.compute(name, (c, s) ->{
+            s = s == null ? new Stats(c) : s;
+            s.incrementCallCount();
+            return s;
+        });
+    }

+    @Data
+    public static final class Stats {
+        private final String name;
+        private int count;

+        public Stats incrementCallCount() {
+            count++;
+            return this;
+        }

+        public String report() {
+            return "node:" + name + ", invokeCount:" + count;
+        }

+        public String eventReport() {
+            return "event:" + name + ", invokeCount:" + count;
+        }

+        public String methodReport() {
+            return "method:" + name + ", invokeCount:" + count;
+        }
+    }
+}
 {% endhighlight %}

+We won’t discuss the calculation in detail, but important points to note are how the monitoring callbacks are used to drive the statistics we want to capture.

+- **nodeRegistered** - builds an IdentityHashMap of node instances that will be used to record node stats
+- **eventReceived** - calculates the client to container event call statistics
+- **nodeInvoked** - builds the method invocation statistics for a node

-## Building the event processor with audit logging
+# Building the application
 As Fluxtion is in aot mode the serialised [LotteryProcessor]({{site.getting_started}}/{{page.processor_src}}) can be inspected to locate where the notification callbacks to the auditor are injected.

-The [FluxtionSpringConfig]({{site.fluxtion_src_compiler}}/extern/spring/FluxtionSpringConfig.java) bean in the spring config file will automatically add the audit logger to the generated container.
-The supplied log level determines when method tracing is switched on, when audit LogLevel for the container is set to DEBUG tracing will be enabled.
+A [FluxtionSpringConfig]({{site.fluxtion_src_compiler}}/extern/spring/FluxtionSpringConfig.java) bean is added to the spring config file that references the SystemStatisticsAuditor we want to include in the event processor.
+A specialised handler for FluxtionSpringConfig customises the generated event processor by calling methods on the [EventProcessorConfig]({{site.fluxtion_src_compiler}}/EventProcessorConfig.java) at build time.

 {% highlight xml %}
 <?xml version="1.0" encoding="UTF-8"?>
 <beans>
     <bean id="ticketStore" class="com.fluxtion.example.cookbook.lottery.nodes.TicketStoreNode">
     </bean>